 All medical costs can be deducted on your federal tax returns, as long as those expenses exceed 10 percent of your adjusted gross income.
-(For 2016, if you are age 65 or older, you can deduct all medical expenses that exceed 7.5 percent of your adjusted gross income.
-Starting in 2017, the threshold will be 10 percent for everyone, regardless of age.)

 Medical expenses can include almost anything related to your medical care, including transportation costs to and from appointments, prescription drug costs, buying or renting medical equipment, nontraditional medical care, and mental health expenses.
 Remember that the medical expenses don’t have to be related to ALS, so expenses like prescription eyeglasses or dental cleanings are also deductible.

 Costs that are not deductible include over-the-counter medications, vitamins, health foods, and cosmetic medical procedures.
 Generally speaking, if it wouldn’t be covered by health insurance, it won’t be considered deductible by the IRS.

 Note that the deductions only cover your unreimbursed out-of-pocket expenses.
 You can’t deduct the portion of your medical bill that is paid for by your insurance policy, for instance.
 And it only includes payments, not bills; if you have unpaid bills, you can’t deduct them until they are paid.
 For example, if you receive a bill in December this year but don’t pay it until January, then it can’t be deducted from this year’s taxes.
 Instead, it will go on the next year’s tax return.